DavidWells/davidwells.io-v1/content/blog/2020-06-09-rise-of-embarrassingly-parallel-serverless-compute.md

 - Improving tooling & DX to make these methods approachable by all (not just Ops folks)
 - Educating folks on serverless methodologies & what is possible today with managed cloud services

-I will leave you with a question.
-What will you do with your serverless supercomputer?
+I will leave you with a question:

+**What will you do with your serverless supercomputer?**